 MALDI imaging of embryo cells and plants.

-With the pending acquisition of our new Waters' SYANPT G2 Si, we will be performing characterization of phospholipids in brain tissue extract to determine the acyl positions of DHA and ARA on the glycerol backbone.
+New Waters' SYANPT G2 Si ion moblility mass spectrometer, we will be performing characterization of phospholipids in brain tissue extract to determine the acyl positions of DHA and ARA on the glycerol backbone.

 Pharmacokinetics of omega-3 and omega-7 sourced dietary supplements in different lipid fractions of human blood.
 This will be performed without performing any derivatization of the fatty acyl chains.
 This will allow for the analysis of the native lipids as they appear naturally in the different blood fractions.